-Eleuthero can improve memory in older people, likely due to its choline recycling support and its ability to synthesize acetylcholine in the hippocampus of the brain—both of which help prevent (7) the onset of Alzheimer’s disease.
+Eleuthero can improve memory in older people, likely due to its choline recycling support and its ability to synthesize acetylcholine in the hippocampus of the brain— both of which help prevent (7) the onset of Alzheimer’s disease.
 It has also been shown to be neuroprotective (8) against the effects of neurodegenerative disorders like Parkinson’s disease.
 (9)

 5. Blood sugar stabilizer

 If diabetes is a problem, eleuthero can come to the rescue.
 It is next-level when it comes to blood sugar balance and other factors that contribute to diabetes and other metabolic disorders.
 One study showed that eleutheroside reduced (10) insulin resistance and, in turn, lowered blood glucose levels.
-Eleuthero also has the power to improve (11) cholesterol and triglycerides, both markers of metabolic disorders.
+Eleuthero also has the power to improve (11) cholesterol and triglycerides, which are both markers of metabolic disorders.

 6. Virus slayer

 It’s hard to avoid RNA viruses such as respiratory syncytial, human rhinovirus, and the flu virus influenza A as they are all common contributors to everyday illness.
-However, studies have shown (12) that eleuthero extract inhibits the growth and spread of these viruses—just one more way it supports the immune system.
+However, studies have shown (12) that eleuthero extract inhibits the growth and spread of these viruses - just one more way it supports the immune system.

 7. Endurance enhancer

-Reduce fatigue and improve sleep quality (13) after exercise with eleuthero—human and animal studies have demonstrated a connection: By increasing oxygen utilization (14) and improving both (15) glycogen metabolism and cardiovascular function, eleuthero supplementation decreased the stress response (16) in male endurance athletes.
+Reduce fatigue and improve sleep quality (13) after exercise with eleuthero.
+Human and animal studies have demonstrated a connection: By increasing oxygen utilization (14) and improving both (15) glycogen metabolism and cardiovascular function, eleuthero supplementation decreased the stress response (16) in male endurance athletes.

 Does it have side effects?

-The beauty of adaptogens is that they are safe for pretty much anyone, BUT since every person’s individual biochemistry is different, it is still important to check with your health practitioner to determine whether this is the best choice for you and your particular system.
+The beauty of adaptogens is that they are safe for pretty much anyone, but since every person’s individual biochemistry is different, it is still important to check with your health practitioner to determine whether this is the best choice for you and your particular system.
 Siberian ginseng, like all adaptogens, may be more or less effective in certain individuals.
 However, because eleuthero does increase blood flow, (17) it could potentially interfere with certain medications that also increase blood flow such as anticoagulants.
 If you are on any medications, talk to your doctor about whether Siberian ginseng is appropriate for you.